Regular-Baf/BafServe/README.md

 Well, I'm not quite sure if it's the best way, but I just launch my server with this pack using this little script.

 Not just will it **automatically restart** your server in the even of a crash, it also uses **Aikar's flags** for even more speed!

+You'll also have to download, and then drop [**this thingamajig**](https://github.com/packwiz/packwiz-installer-bootstrap) into your server's directory.
 ```
 #!/bin/sh
 while true